Current Research Degree Students

 Registering for a Research Degree - Process Explained

 The RDR form requires you to provide details about your qualifications; your training and experiences; any collaborating establishment for the project; and details relating to the proposed research project (the title and the key objectives).
 The form also requires information about the intended programme of related studies (that is, details of any additional training or development you intend to undertake, such as the PgCert Research Methods and/or DELTA training courses).
-You should include the Research Ethics: Student and Supervisor Appraisal (RESSA) Form (393KB pdf), plus a Curriculum Vitae (RDCV) Form (118KB doc) for any proposed supervisor who does not have PhD supervision experience.
+You should include the Research Ethics: Student and Supervisor Appraisal (RESSA) Form (379KB pdf), plus a Curriculum Vitae (RDCV) Form (89KB doc) for any proposed supervisor who does not have PhD supervision experience.
+In addition, you should attach the signed page of the Intellectual Property Rights Form (IPR Form) to your application, unless you have, in discussion with your Principal Supervisor, agreed at this stage not to assign IPR rights to the University.
+If that is the case, please provide a reason under Section 2.7 of the RDR Form.

 A supervisory team will consist of a Principal Supervisor and one or two other supervisors, allowing the team to have a range of subject expertise sufficient to cover the research topic you plan to undertake.
 The supervisory team should also have a combined experience of supervising at least two research students through to completion.
 It is the responsibility of your Graduate School/School/Centre to propose an appropriate supervisory team.